Peybro/AutoDarkMode/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU v3 License.